PaulVincent-Calvo/Invertrix/README.md

 The development of Invertrix focused on making the web app easy to use, visually appealing, and functional.

 1. **Modular Design:** The backend uses separate classes for tasks like encryption, decryption, and validation, making the code easy to maintain and understand.
-2. **User Experience Focus:** The interface was designed with simplicity in mind, ensuring users can easily interact with the web app.
+2. **User Experience Focus:** We kept the design simple, so anyone can use the app without getting confused.
+The look was inspired by The Matrix, with the green code and digital style adding a cool tech vibe.
 3. **Error Handling:** Real-time input validation and meaningful error messages guide users to correct issues efficiently.

 ## ✅ Correctness and Efficiency